rakutentech/macos-push-tester/README.md

 # The macOS Push Tester App

-The macOS Push Tester App allows you to send push notifications through APNS (Apple Push Notification Service) and receive them on a device.
+The macOS Push Tester App allows you to send push notifications through APNS (Apple Push Notification Service) or FCM (Firebase Cloud Messaging) and receive them on a device or simulator/emulator.

+Android emulators must enable the Google API for Google Play services.

 It can also get device tokens from any iPhone on the same wifi network.

-**Notice**: This app was created to be used by the SSED SDK team internally.
+**Notice**: This app was created to be used by the Rakuten SDK team internally.
 Anyone is free to use it but please be aware that it is unsupported.

 ## How to build/run from source